Skip to content

 Brushed Motor

 The working principle is straightforward.
-When an electric current flows through the rotor’s armature windings, it generates a magnetic field.
+When an electric current flows through the rotor’s armature windings, including rotor windings, it generates a magnetic field.
 This field interacts with the permanent magnet on the stator, causing the rotor to rotate.
-The brushes, typically made of carbon or precious metals, maintain constant physical and electrical contact with the commutator, which is a segmented metal ring that controls the electrical flow to the coil.
+The brushes, typically made of carbon or precious metals, maintain constant physical and electrical contact with the commutator, which is a segmented metal ring that acts as an electrical switch to controls the electrical flow to the coil.

 brushed dc motor construction